 About me

-I am a quantitative researcher with more than ten years of experience in conducting complex social science research projects and delivering data-driven insights for the public good.
+I am a quantitative researcher and data scientist with over ten years of experience designing and delivering complex social science research projects that help drive data-informed decisions for the public good.

-In my current role at the Guttmacher Institute, I am responsible for improving research processes and tools within the Adding It Up program, which estimates the need for, impact of, and costs associated with essential sexual and reproductive health services.
-In addition to enhancing the program’s research system, I also conduct research and analyze data in collaboration with the team to support the program’s findings, helping to inform policy decisions and advance the Institute’s mission to improve sexual and reproductive health worldwide.
+In my current role at the Guttmacher Institute, I lead improvements to research processes and tools within the Adding It Up program, which estimates the need for, impact of, and costs associated with essential sexual and reproductive health services.
+I work closely with cross-functional teams to enhance the program’s research infrastructure and produce data that informs global health policy.

 I hold a PhD and an MA in Sociology from the University of Arizona, and an MA and a BA in Economics from Boğaziçi University (İstanbul, Türkiye).